-- 1.1 Criticality can be achieved under certain conditions by most fissionable nuclides belonging to the actinide elements.
+1.1 Criticality can be achieved under certain conditions by most fissionable nuclides belonging to the actinide elements.
 Some of these nuclides are also fissile, meaning that they are able to support a self-sustaining nuclear chain reaction with neutrons of all energies, but predominantly with slow neutrons [1].
-This Safety Guide addresses criticality safety for fissile material and covers mixtures of fissile and other fissionable nuclides. - Nuclear facilities containing fissile material, and activities in which fissile material is handled, are required to be managed in such a way as to ensure an adequate margin of subcriticality under operational states and under conditions that are referred to as credible abnormal conditions or conditions included in the design basis: see Requirements 38 and 66 of IAEA Safety Standards Series No. SSR-4, Safety of Nuclear Fuel Cycle Facilities [2].
-This applies to facilities that involve handling of fissile material in the production of fresh nuclear fuel (including enrichment and fuel fabrication), facilities handling irradiated nuclear fuel and research and development facilities in which fissile material is handled.
-These requirements in SSR-4 also apply to radioactive waste from nuclear fuel cycle facilities that contains fissile material. - 1.3 Requirements for the transport of packages containing fissile material are established in IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [3]. - 1.4 The subcriticality of a system depends on many parameters relating to the fissile material, including its mass, concentration, moderation, geometry, nuclide composition, chemical form, temperature, and density.
-Subcriticality is also affected by the presence of other materials such as neutron moderators, neutron absorbers, neutron reflectors and dynamic effects (in particular, for fluids).
-Subcriticality can be ensured through the control of an individual parameter or a combination of parameters, for example, by limiting mass alone or by limiting both mass and moderation.
-Such parameters can be controlled by engineered and/or administrative measures. - 1.5 In this Safety Guide, the phrase 'nuclide composition' encompasses all the parameters inferred by the terms 'enrichment', 'effective enrichment', 'plutonium vector' and 'isotopic composition'.
-Other terms used in this publication are as defined in the IAEA Safety Glossary [1]. - 1.6 This Safety Guide supersedes the 2014 version of SSG-27.
+This Safety Guide addresses criticality safety for fissile material and covers mixtures of fissile and other fissionable nuclides.

+1.2 Nuclear facilities containing fissile material, and activities in which fissile material is handled, are required to be managed in such a way as to ensure an adequate margin of subcriticality under operational states and under conditions referred to as 'credible abnormal conditions' or 'conditions included in the design basis' (see Requirements 38 and 66 of IAEA Safety Standards Series No. SSR-4, Safety of Nuclear Fuel Cycle Facilities [2]).
+This applies to facilities where fissile material is handled in the production of fresh nuclear fuel (including enrichment and fuel fabrication), facilities where irradiated nuclear fuel is handled, and research and development facilities where fissile material is handled.
+These requirements in SSR-4 [2] also apply to radioactive waste from nuclear fuel cycle facilities that contains fissile material.

+1.3 Requirements for the transport of packages containing fissile material are established in IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [3].

+1.4 The subcriticality of a system depends on many parameters relating to the fissile material, including its mass, concentration, moderation, geometry, nuclide composition, chemical form, temperature and density.
+Subcriticality is also affected by the presence of other materials such as neutron moderators, neutron absorbers and neutron reflectors, and by dynamic effects (in particular, for fluids).
+Subcriticality can be ensured through the control of an individual parameter or a combination of parameters, for example by limiting mass alone or by limiting both mass and moderation.
+Such parameters can be controlled by engineered and/or administrative measures.

+1.5 In this Safety Guide, the term 'nuclide composition' encompasses the parameters 'enrichment', 'effective enrichment', 'plutonium vector' and 'isotopic composition'.
+Other terms used in this publication are as defined in the IAEA Safety Glossary [1].

-&lt;sup>1 INTERNATIONAL ATOMIC ENERGY AGENCY, Criticality Safety in the Handling of Fissile
+1.6 This Safety Guide supersedes IAEA Safety Standards Series No. SSG-27, Criticality Safety in the Handling of Fissile Material1.